 If the Delta Reserve Amex sounds interesting to you but you are instead looking for a card for your small business, consider the Delta SkyMiles® Reserve Business American Express Card.

-Most of the benefits of the card are the same, with the added bonus of an even better welcome bonus that includes a statement credit.
+Most of the benefits of the card are the same, with the added bonus of an even better welcome bonus offer that includes a statement credit.
 The only significant difference is that the business card earns 1.5x miles on all purchases after spending $150,000 annually, which could be useful for big spenders.

 Amex Platinum Vs. Delta Reserve Card

 - Both give you access to the Delta SkyClub when flying Delta same day

 - The Amex Platinum gives you Centurion Lounge access no matter what airline you’re flying, and the Delta Reserve will give you access to Centurion Lounges when flying Delta same day

 But that’s largely where the similarities end:

-- While the Amex Platinum Card has a $695 annual fee (Rates & Fees), it offers lots of perks that help offset it, including a $300 annual Equinox credit, $240 annual digital entertainment credit, $200 annual Uber credit, $200 annual airline fee credit, $179 annual CLEAR credit, $100 annual Saks credit, up to $179 back on a CLEAR membership every year, Priority Pass membership (registration required), and much more; this is one of the best cards out there for lounge access
+- While the Amex Platinum Card has a $695 annual fee (Rates & Fees), it offers lots of perks that help offset it, including a $300 annual Equinox credit, $240 annual digital entertainment credit, $200 annual Uber credit, $200 annual airline fee credit, $179 annual CLEAR credit, $100 annual Saks credit, up to $179 back on a CLEAR membership every year, Priority Pass membership (enrollment required), and much more; this is one of the best cards out there for lounge access

 - The Delta Reserve Card is worth getting specifically if you’re a Delta flyer, since having the card can help you earn status with Delta, and it also offers lots of Delta specific perks that you don’t get with other cards